-- The Council set a balanced budget for 2022/2023 at its council meeting in February 2022 and current predictions are that the Council will deliver services for 2022/2023 within the approved budget.
-In progress - Detailed planning for the 2023/2024 budget is underway.
-Complete - The Medium Term Financial Strategy (MTFS) 2023/24-2025/26 approved by Council in February 2023 shows a forecast budget surplus of £2.8m for 2024/2025, and a budget deficit of £5.7m in 2025/2026. - Monthly budget monitoring updates are provided to Corporate Management Team (CMT) and Leadership.
-In progress - New savings and efficiency initiatives are developed and monitored through the Transformation & Efficiency Board.
+- The Council set a balanced budget for 2022/23 at its council meeting in February 2022 and current predictions are that the Council will deliver services for 2022/23 within the approved budget.
+In progress - Detailed planning for the 2023/24 budget is underway.
+In progress - The draft Medium Term Financial Strategy (MTFS) 2023/24-2025/26 shows a budget gap of £2.4m, increasing to £12.5m in future years.
+These forecasts have been updated following the announcement of the provisional local government finance settlement.
+In progress - Monthly updates are provided to Corporate Management Team (CMT) and Leadership.
+In progress - New savings and efficiency initiatives are being developed and monitored through the Transformation & Efficiency Board.
 In progress - A review of reserves will be undertaken by the Director of Finance in January 2023 to ensure that they remain adequate.
-Complete - Negotiation of robust and competitive energy supply contracts via the procurement process (available evidence suggests current contract is performing well, an 'switching' would be ill-advised at this point in any case) Not started

-- Implementation of the forward buying strategy within the Council's energy contract.
+Not started - Negotiation of robust and competitive energy supply contracts via the procurement process (available evidence suggests current contract is performing well, and 'switching' would be ill-advised at this point in any case) Not started - Implementation of the forward buying strategy within the Council's energy contract.
 Not started - Settlement from Government now received.